 ||The Sports Medicine Club members will provide knowledge and support to all students aspiring to be Certified Athletic Trainers, as well as those interested in what this career consists of.

 ||Student Government gives every undergraduate student the chance to practice and develop leadership skills while representing their peers and improving the University and student life.
 Students involved in Student Government have the chance to interact with the University administration and faculty and work in a collaborative manner to better Barry University.
 Student Government members are respected as leaders of the student body, and their input is often sought in making important decisions for the University.

-|WBRY Radio Station
+|WBUJ Radio Station

-||The WBRY Radio Station provides training in broadcasting for students and to educate and inform the Barry campus about alternative music and educational broadcasting.
+||The WBUJ Radio Club provides training in broadcasting for students and to educate and inform the Barry campus about alternative music and educational broadcasting.